fcabrera23/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 The following Jumpstart scenario will guide you on how to use the provided PowerShell script to deploy an [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/azure/aks/intro-kubernetes) cluster on [Azure Local](https://learn.microsoft.com/azure-stack/hci/overview) and connect it as an Azure Arc cluster resource.
 >>>>>>> 64c01e5eff60fec8ac60f8f02148282c77e1c7e4

-Azure Kubernetes Service on Azure Local is an implementation of AKS on-premises using hyperconverged infrastructure operating system that is delivered as an Azure service.
+Azure Kubernetes Service on Azure Local is an implementation of AKS on-premises using hyper-converged infrastructure operating system that's delivered as an Azure service.

-This guide will not provide instructions on how to deploy and set up Azure Local and it assumes you already have a configured cluster.
+This guide won't provide instructions on how to deploy and set up Azure Local and it assumes you already have a configured cluster.
 The commands described in this scenario should be run on the management computer or in a host server in a cluster.

 ## Prerequisites